Become an Easement or Right-of-Way Business

 The Real Estate License Act requires a business entity (corporation, LLC or partnership) to be registered as an easement or right-of-way business if the business entity provides easement or right-of-way services.

 A business entity is required to designate one of its managing officers as its agent for a registration to be issued.
 A corporation must designate one of its managing officers, an LLC must designate a manager, and a partnership must designate a general partner.
 The designated agent must be individually registered as an ERW agent.

 - Designate a managing officer who is individually registered as an active ERW agent to act on behalf of the business entity

 - The designated agent must have fingerprints on file with the Texas Department of Public Safety (DPS) so a background check can be performed.
 Fingerprints on file for other agencies will not be accepted.

-Once you meet the qualifications, file and pay for the Application for Easement or Right-of-Way Agent Registration for a Business.
+Submit the application and fee for Easement or Right-of-Way Agent Registration for a Business.

 Submit Required Documents

 You must submit a Franchise Tax Account Status page from the Texas Comptroller of Public Accounts issued within 21 days prior to the date of the application as evidence of qualification to transact business in Texas to TREC.